NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 pH meter slope should be recorded post-calibration.
 If the pH slope is outside 95% to 105% the electrode may need maintenance.
 Follow manufacturer's instructions.

 Commercial buffer solution containers should be dated upon receipt and when opened.
-Bufferes shoudl be discarded by the expiration date.
+Bufferes should be discarded by the expiration date.
 ### Balance
 Balances should have readability of 0.1g if used for drinking water analysis.